 mainstreaming is critical to the sustainability of development.

-j) The post-disaster recovery and reconstruction phase is critical to reduce disaster risk and for public education and awareness on disaster risk.
+j) The post-disaster recovery and reconstruction phase and lessons identified are critical to reduce disaster risk and for public education and awareness on disaster risk.

 k) Global, regional and transboundary cooperation is essential and requires further